Takeshiddd/CisDecoding_cistrome/README.md

 # Deep learning on cis-decoding with cistrome datasets
 ![cis-decoding](./figure/cisDecoding.png)

+This is Keras and Tensorflow implementation.
+Pytorch imprementatin is [here](https://github.com/matsuo-shinnosuke/cis-decoding).

 ## STRUCTURE

 (i).
 [Training of TFs recognition patterns from cistrome datasets [on directory “1stDL_predict_CREs”]](#i-training-of-tfs-recognition-patterns-from-dap-seq)